ivandaho/vimdotfiles/README.md

 # Super fast and responsive vim setup with fzf + ripgrep

-Alacritty is a GPU accelerated terminal emulator.
+Kitty is a GPU accelerated terminal emulator.
 Great if you want a very responsive vim.

 * Install [fzf](https://github.com/junegunn/fzf/),